PhilChodrow/PIC16B/syllabus.md

   We're all humans.
 Many of us are feeling isolated or lonely in the time of COVID.
 As your instructor, it brightens my day to see your faces.
 So, when attending lecture, **please consider turning your camera on**, if your situation admits.
 There is no judgement and no penalty for attending lecture in bed, in you pajamas, wrapped in a blanket, etc. Conversely, there is no penalty for leaving your camera off, and I will not inquire.

-  When working in groups in your discussion section, it is especially important to engage with your group members as peers, mentors, and individuals.
-You are **strongly encouraged** to turn your cameras on when working with your teams.
-LAs rotating through the groups may ask you why your camera is off.
+  When working in small groups, it is especially important to engage with your group members as peers, mentors, and individuals.
+In this setting, I **strongly encourage** you to turn on your camera.
+When rotating through groups, I or the TA may ask you whether there is a reason why your camera is off.

 ## Microphones